conholdate/docs.conholdate.com/en/net/groupdocs-total-for-net/convert-files/convert-from-html/_index.md

 ## Convert from HTML in C#

 The [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) (which is a part of Conholdate.Total for .NET) allows you to easily convert your HTML document into various other file formats.
-Here for an instance, the example below shows that how an HTML to PDF conversion code snippet can be written in C#:
+Here for an instance, the example below shows that how an HTML to PDF conversion code snippet can be written in C# language:

 {{< gist "conholdate-docs-gists" "82c27ef7bfcabf756992a104e6b954ec" "convert-from-html.cs" >}}